freeCodeCamp/freeCodeCampOS/README.md

 # freeCodeCamp - External Project Template

-Shaun is having fun testing a minimal way to run courses locally.

 ## Shaun's TODO:

 - [ ] Add workflow for translations to Crowdin
 - [ ] Enable seed parsing for resetting
 - Feature Flags:
-  - [ ] Always use seed on next lesson
+  - [x] Always use seed on next lesson
   - [ ] Use Git build for seed on production
   - [x] Run tests on watch
 - [ ] Enable use of Git build on production

-## Main Features

-- Dockerised setup for consistency
-- Familiar Markdown syntax for lessons
-- Quick and simple Gitpod setup for testing/developing
-- Testing can be done with **any** valid Nodejs
-- _freeCodeCamp-stylised_ preview for instruction delivery

 ### Feature Flags